osohq/oso/docs/why-oso.rst

     allow(actor, "read", "budget") := role(actor, "guest");
     allow(actor, "write", "budget") := actor.is_superuser = true;

-We are asserting that the `allow` condition is true, for an actor, with action "read", and the resource is a "budget", if the actor is a superuser, and similarly for writing if the actor is an admin.
+We are asserting that an actor who is a superuser is allowed to "read" a "budget" resource, and that an admin actor is allowed to "write" a "budget".

-But when we ask it a question like "is Alice allowed to read the budget?", we don't impose how oso determines this.
+But when we ask a question like "is Alice allowed to read the budget?", we don't impose how oso determines this.
 Instead oso **searches** through the information it knows in order to **infer** whether the statement is true.

 And we can actually ask oso much broader questions.
-We can ask of it anything that can be expressed in the syntax.
 In the previous query, we specified all inputs to ask a specific question.
 But we can also ask questions like "what is Alice allowed to do?".
 In oso, this query would be written as ``alice = new User { name: "alice" }, allow(alice, action, resource)``.